mcnijman/go-emailaddress/README.md

 ### Parsing and local validation ###

-Parse and validate the email locally using RFC 5322 regex, note that when `err == nil` it doesn't necessarily mean the email address is valid.
+Parse and validate the email locally using RFC 5322 regex, note that when `err == nil` it doesn't necessarily mean the email address actually exists.

 ```go
 import "github.com/mcnijman/go-emailaddress"